A device based on CMOS circuit draws higher current when temperature gets:

 However, K - decreases with temperature and its effect is a dominant one.

-This may sound strange to you, since we remember from physics that electron mobility increases with temperature.
+This may sound strange, since we remember from physics that electron mobility increases with temperature.

-Yes, the chaotic electron mobility increases and interferes with direct current flow.
+Yes, the chaotic electron mobility increases while interfering with direct current flow.